How to Search for Great Preschool Content Online

 Set a time limit.

 Schedule searches as part of your daily or weekly routine.
 Stick to an allotted time with the help of a timer if necessary.

 - Visit the 'about' section of a website.

-Review information about the author and the site's niche to determine whether the content is relevant.
-Look for categories in the navigation bar or tag cloud on the blog to see if the activities are applicable to your program (i.e. age appropriate, suitable themes, etc.).
+Review information about the author and the site's niche to understand the goal of the content and whether it fits your needs.
+Also look for categories in the navigation bar or tag cloud on the blog to determine whether the content is relevant and if the activities are applicable to your program (i.e. age appropriate, suitable themes, etc.).

 - Compile a list of recommended sites.

 Build your own unique online resource.
-Find content you like by: engaging with other parents, teachers and ECEs; attending workshops and seminars; reading newsletters; joining social media groups.
+Find content you like by: engaging with other parents, teachers and ECEs; attending virtual workshops and seminars; reading newsletters; joining social media groups.
 Maintain a spread sheet with sites you visited to search for content.
 Review and update this list from time to time.

 - Bookmark a few of your favorite sites or bloggers.

 Once you have a substantial resource in place, earmark a few for reliable, last-minute searches.
 This is helpful when you need to add activities spontaneously to your program, outside of the weekly or monthly planning schedule.
 Review and update this list from time to time.

 - Bonus tip: share with others!

-Share content you love or is relevant with others in your niche.
+Share content you love, or that is relevant to your program, with others in your niche.
 An online community can build a 'library' of great content with input from its active members.